joshuaagbroko/ML-Trading-Bot-with-Streamlit/README.md

-# 🤖 Automated Trading Bot with ML & Streamlit
+# 🤖 Automated Trading Signal Generator with ML & Streamlit

 This project is a complete machine learning-driven trading strategy powered by [OpenBB](https://openbb.co/), Streamlit, and scikit-learn.
 It uses historical stock data to generate trading signals based on technical indicators, trains an ML model, backtests the strategy, and visualizes everything in an interactive dashboard.